cake-lab/ARFlow/unity/README.md

 2. Change directory into `Documentation` and run either `scripts/build.cmd` or `scripts/build.sh`

 (If you want to have the web page served locally, instead of the script run `docfx docfx.json --serve`)

+# FAQ
+### (*1) I encountered a problem with building the android application/running it on my device.
+How do I resolve it?
+Building on Android is prone to some issues, regarding target SDK version (Android version), graphics API, and more.
+Below are some build configuration that has worked on our devices:
+- In Build Settings, add Scenes/DeviceData to the scenes in Build.
+- In Player Settings, uncheck Auto Graphics API, remove Vulkan.
+- In Player Settings, change Android minimal SDK version to at least 24 (Android 7.0).
+- In Player Settings, change Scripting Backend to IL2CPP
+- In Player Settings, check ARMv7 and ARM64 in Target Architectures.
+(Check any other architectures if needed).
+- In Player Settings, change Active Input Handling to Input System Package (New).